 Check out our Twitch.tv channel by heading over to twitch.tv/gaygamernetevery Sunday starting at 5pm PST.
 The live streams will typically last anywhere between 2-3 hours depending on the game.
 And if you aren’t able to make the live streams they will be archived for you to playback whenever you like.

 Also be sure to check out our Youtube channel, Youtube.com/user/gaygamer, where every week we’ll be posting highlights from Sunday night.
 Be sure to subscribe so you don’t miss anything.

-During this past Sunday’s test stream Ritz, Jesse, and DJ introduced themselves and played a little BattleBlock Theatre.
+During this past Sunday’s test stream Jesse, DJ, an I introduced ourselves and played a little BattleBlock Theatre.

 What games do you want to see us play?
 Let us know in the comments and we’ll make sure to add your favorite titles into the weekly rotation.
 A big gay schedule is forthcoming!